mammoth-analytics/mammoth-analytics.github.io/_posts/2024-05-28-release - Copy.md

 * Fixed an issue where workspace admins were unable to change the roles of fellow workspace members.
 * Fixed an issue where the incorrect DS count was shown on the settings page.
 * Addressed a problem where "Learn More" links were not directing users to the correct documentation pages.
+* Introduced word breaks in the workspace names on sidebar.